This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Another bonus is that these clothespin reindeer crafts are very budget-friendly!
 All you need are googly eyes, regular clothespins, paint, pom-poms, and a few other basic craft supplies.

 A quick trip to your local Dollar Tree should take care of any last-minute supplies you don’t have on hand.
-(While you’re there, you can pick up the supplies to make this cute paintbrush Santa ornament too).
+(While you’re there, you can pick up the supplies to make this cute paintbrush Santa ornament or this clay pot reindeer ornament!

 This easy project makes two cute reindeer ornaments and takes about 30 minutes.
 Ready to make your own fun Christmas craft?
 Let’s get this crafting party started!